 Generally, it is required that the dependent lives with you; however, in some circumstances it is allowed if you live next door to or on the same property as the dependent.

 Many State programmes seek to help families through paid benefits and tax relief, but it’s important that parents know when their entitled to claim tax back.
 In order to ensure you get your money back, contact our team of tax experts at Irish Tax Rebates.

 We have the highest average tax rebate in Ireland and the lowest fee; and if you aren’t owed any tax back, there is no fee applied.
-To get the ball rolling, you can apply for your tax back online today.
+To get the ball rolling, you can fill out our 60-second application form today.

 Fill out our 60-second application form

 Terms and Conditions

 I, the undersigned, declare to the Revenue Commissioners of Ireland, that I authorise Irish Tax Rebates to act as my agent with regard to all aspects

 I understand that this agreement will remain in place until such time as either party, the client or the agent, has notified the Revenue Commissioners of Ireland in writing of their wish to cancel this agreement.

 2. Authorisation for Agent to receive refunds on behalf of client